 1. Random Student Selection

-This is the most common use case and the reason most teachers first try a spin wheel.
-Instead of calling on the same students who always raise their hands, or feeling guilty about who to pick next, the wheel makes the selection completely random and transparent.
+This is the most common use case.
+Instead of calling on the same students who always raise their hands, the wheel makes selection completely random and transparent.
+Students can see the wheel spin and land on a name, which removes any feeling that the teacher is targeting them specifically.

 Teacher tip: Add your full class list using the Bulk Paste feature — just copy your register and paste it in one go.
 No need to type every name individually.